“It was the ending of my own marriage that pushed me to realise my dream. I was ready to start a new chapter in my life.”

 Has Caroline’s story got you thinking?

 Transmit Startups can take your business from a dream to a reality, with a Start Up Loan and support to get started.
-Find out how we can help here.
+Find out how we can help on our Start Up Loans page.